 Midnight Movie Massacre: Survivor of June mall shooting killed in Colorado theater

-Police chief: 71 people shot, 12 dead in mass shooting
+Police chief: 71 people shot, 12 dead in attack

 Movie massacre witness: 'screaming everywhere'